cityjson/specs/docs/specs.rst

   }

-Be aware that the EPSG code should be a 3D CRS, ie the elevation/height values should be with respect to a specific datum.
+Be aware that the EPSG code should be a three-dimensional CRS, ie the elevation/height values should be with respect to a specific datum.
 It is not possible to give a WKT string with the parameters, or any other way.

 .. note::